DFE-Digital/publish-teacher-training/guides/setup-development.md

 bin/restore-backup
 ```

-### Download the sanitised production dump from the Azure Storage Account.
+### Option 2) Download the sanitised production dump from the Azure Storage Account.
 - In the Azure portal, go to 'Storage Accounts' -> 's189p01pttdbbkpsanpdsa' -> 'Containers' -> 'database-backup'
 - Download the latest sanitised backup.
 - Unzip the file and you should see a file called `publish_sanitised_YYYY-MM-DD.sql`.